urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

   Consists exclusively of static methods that operate on files, directories, or other types of files The main methods of Files class are
     createFile()
-      Creates a new and empty file in the provided Path, failing if the file already exists createDirectory()
+      Creates a new and empty file in the provided Path, failing if the file already exists, and returns Path createDirectory()
-      Creates a new directory
+      Creates a new directory and returns Path createDirectories()
-    createDirectories()
-      Creates a directory in the provided Path, by creating all nonexistent parent directories first isDirectory()
+      Creates a directory in the provided Path, by creating all nonexistent parent directories first, returns Path isDirectory()
       Tests whether a file in the provided Path is a directory isRegularFile()